tshepang/blog/content/developer of note: Barry Warsaw.md

 This guy, both an official Ubuntu developer and a core [CPython] developer, is a great example of a FLOSS collaborator.
-He is always polite on mailing list discussions, kindly and [patiently helps foster collaboration between Debian and Ubuntu] (there\'s been some conflicts between the two camps).
+He is always polite on mailing list discussions, kindly and [patiently helps foster collaboration between Debian and Ubuntu] (there's been some conflicts between the two camps).
 This is on top of his superb technical efforts demonstrated by his highly-detailed guides on various things, like upgrading various Python projects to run on Python 3 ([example 1],